younata/personal_knowledge/src/economics/personal_finance.md

 Overall, my system for spending follows this order:

 1. Rent & other debts (car payment, internet, phone, etc.)
-2. Food & other necesseties (clothing, etc.)
+2. Food & other necessities (clothing, etc.)
     - I prefer to spend on groceries vs. eating out.
 While the notion that a $5/day coffee habit keeps you poor is ridiculous, you generally end up with better food once you learn how to make it yourself.
 It's better to reserve eating out as a special thing.
 3. Everything else.